MassBank/MassBank3/README.md

 A substitution of the text below the MassBank logo on the homepage is possible via editing _MB3_FRONTEND_HOMEPAGE_INTRO_TEXT_.

-#### Replacement of News and Funding Section on Hoempage
+#### Overwrite/Disable the News and Funding Section on Homepage

-Both _MB3_FRONTEND_HOMEPAGE_REPLACEMENT_SECTION_NAME_ and _MB3_FRONTEND_HOMEPAGE_REPLACEMENT_SECTION_TEXT_ need to be non-empty strings to replace the news and funding section on the homepage with a free text.
+Both _MB3_FRONTEND_HOMEPAGE_NEWS_SECTION_TEXT_ and _MB3_FRONTEND_HOMEPAGE_FUNDING_SECTION_TEXT_ can be non-empty strings to replace the news and funding section content on the homepage with a free text.
+Set the value "disabled" to disable a section.

+#### Add additional Section to Homepage

+To enable a custom section with free text content set the variable _MB3_FRONTEND_HOMEPAGE_ADDITIONAL_SECTION_NAME_ and _MB3_FRONTEND_HOMEPAGE_ADDITIONAL_SECTION_TEXT_.
 As the names indicate, the first stands for the section name while the latter is the text to fill that section.

 ### Troubleshooting